Eric Barlow

 Eric Barlow (born May 8, 1966) is an American politician currently serving as a Republican member of the Wyoming Senate since 2023.
-He previously served as the Speaker of the Wyoming House of Representatives from 2021 to 2023 and as a member of the chamber representing District 3 from 2013 to 2023.
+He previously served as the speaker of the Wyoming House of Representatives from 2021 to 2023 and as a member of the chamber representing District 3 from 2013 to 2023.

-Barlow is running for governor of Wyoming in 2026.
+Barlow is the Republican Party nominee for governor of Wyoming in the 2026 gubernatorial election.

 Education

 Barlow earned his DVM from Colorado State University.